 Swordfish is a popular fish found on many restaurant menus.
-But some people wonder if you can eat swordfish due to concerns about mercury levels.
+But some people wonder if you can eat swordfish and if swordfish is healthy due to concerns about mercury levels.

 Is Swordfish Safe To Eat?